philipwalton/blog/articles/deploying-es2015-code-in-production-today.md

 While `<script type="module">` was intended to be a mechanism for loading ES modules (and their dependencies) in the browser, it doesn't have to be used *just* for that purpose.

-`<script type="module">` will happily load regular JavaScript files, and this gives developers a much-needed means for conditionally loading modern features in browsers that can support it.
+`<script type="module">` will happily load a single JavaScript file, and this gives developers a much-needed means for conditionally loading modern features in browsers that can support it.

-This, along with the `nomodule` attribute, finally gives us a way to ship ES2015+ code in production, meaning we don't have to ship unnecessary code to users who don't need it.
+This, along with the `nomodule` attribute, gives us a way to use ES2015+ code in production, and we can finally stop sending so much transpiled code to browsers that don't need it.

-Writing ES2015 code is a win for developers, and shipping ES2015 code is a win for users.
+Writing ES2015 code is a win for developers, and deploying ES2015 code is a win for users.

 ### Further reading